aeon

 native_import : forall a:*, String -> a

-You can use native to obtain anything you want:
+You can use native to evaluate any Python expression:

-Using native allows you to convert any Python expression in a string to an Aeon object.
-Note that this is not type-checked statically, so you may write invalid code that will crash like (native "2+2" : Float).
+Using native allows you to embed any Python expression as an Aeon value.
+Note that this is not type-checked statically, so an incorrect type annotation will crash at runtime.

 Libraries